JohnCorn/phase-1-project/README.md

 ## Usage
 Once you have accessed the Pokedex Web App, follow these steps to explore and discover Pokemon:

+### Explore Pokemon:
-Explore Pokemon: On the homepage of the web app, you will see a grid of Pokemon.
+On the homepage of the web app, you will see a grid of Pokemon.
 Each Pokemon is represented by its image and name.

-Click on a Pokemon: To view detailed information about a specific Pokemon, click on its icon in the grid.
+### Click on a Pokemon:
+To view detailed information about a specific Pokemon, click on its icon in the grid.
 This will pop out the Pokemon's dedicated page.

-View Pokemon Details: On the Pokemon's page, you will find a wealth of information about the selected Pokemon.
+### View Pokemon Details:
+On the Pokemon's page, you will find a wealth of information about the selected Pokemon.
 This includes its name, type, and abilities.

+### Navigate Back:
-Navigate Back: To explore other Pokemon, simply use the X button on the popped out Pokemon's page.
+To explore other Pokemon, simply use the X button on the popped out Pokemon's page.

-Repeat Steps 2-4: Continue clicking on different Pokemon to view their details and learn more about the vast Pokemon world.
+### Repeat Steps 2-4:
+Continue clicking on different Pokemon to view their details and learn more about the vast Pokemon world.

 ## Contributing
 Contributions to the Pokedex Web App are welcome!
 If you have any bug reports, feature requests, or improvements, please open an issue on the project's GitHub repository.

 ## Acknowledgments
-The Pokedex Web App is built the PokeAPI.
+The Pokedex Web App is built using the PokeAPI.
 I would like to express my gratitude to the contributors and libraries that have made this project possible.

 ## License
 The Pokedex Web App is released under the MIT License.
 You are free to modify and distribute the application under the terms specified in the license.